datacamp/authoring/docs/courses/design/brainstorming-problems.md

 - Read through the contents pages of books on the subject.
 Amazon's "Look inside" feature is useful for this.

+- Check Stack Overflow to see what questions people are asking about the topic.

 ## How will this be reviewed?

-Brainstorming questions are not reviewed (though they provide important context for reviewers).
+Your Curriculum Lead will discuss your responses to the brainstorming questions.
+They will not be formally reviewed (though they provide important context for reviewers).